nathan-sheffield/nathan-sheffield.github.io/things.md

 </center>

 #### The Scream
-I recorded this for my jazz class last spring.
+I recorded this for my jazz class.
 I wanted to make something based around augmented 7ths, and it sounded so angsty that I decided to put a spoken-word [excerpt from Edvard Munch's diary](https://en.wikipedia.org/wiki/The_Scream#Sources_of_inspiration) over the solo section.
 <audio controls class="audio-embed">
   <source src="/assets/music/scream.wav" type="audio/mpeg">
   Your browser does not support the audio element.
 Makes you just wanna scream.